 How does personalization enhance DTC email marketing?

-Personalization enhances DTC email marketing by delivering tailored content and product recommendations, leading to higher engagement and conversion rates.
+Personalization enhances DTC email marketing by delivering tailored content and product recommendations that lead to higher engagement and conversion rates.
+By understanding and addressing individual consumer preferences, brands can craft email campaigns that resonate deeply with their audience, driving both interest and action.

 What are the benefits of personalization in DTC wine marketing?